Expanded use of 2FA on the web

 Personal UW NetIDs will transition from voluntary opt-in to required use of 2FA in phases based on the affiliation(s) of individual members of the UW community: employees first, then other affiliations, including faculty, students, research collaborators, alumni, donors, and applicants, as well as the “long tail” of loosely affiliated people whose accounts were created through the Personal UW NetID sponsorship process.
 Each phase will also involve expanding Duo eligibility, or implementation of other 2FA methods for some affiliations.

-Admin UW NetIDs will transition to required use of 2FA in the same overall phase as the Personal UW NetIDs of employees.
+Admin UW NetIDs have transitioned to required use of 2FA in the same manner as the Personal UW NetIDs of employees.
 Note that Admin UW NetIDs are only available for use by employees (and authorized exceptions).
 They are linked to an employee’s Personal UW NetID, such that they can use the same 2FA devices for both accounts.
 That is, after an employee sets up a 2FA device, they can use it for 2FA with either their Personal UW NetID or Admin UW NetID(s).

 Shared UW NetIDs will be handled separate from other types of UW NetIDs, and they may involve different approaches to risk reduction than accounts used by individuals.
 Further analysis of Shared UW NetIDs will be completed during a later phase of the initiative.
 Please contact us if you or your organization have use cases involving use of 2FA with Shared UW NetIDs.
 We’d like to hear about them earlier in the initiative.